Dayar-e-Dil (novella)

-Dayar-e-Dil was first published in Shuaa Digest as a story in its complete novel section, followed by Mere Humdum Mere Dost.
-In 2010, both stories was compiled in a book of the same name of a former story (English: My life partner, My friend) by Ilm-o-Irfan publications.
+Dayar-e-Dil was first published in Shuaa Digest, a monthly Urdu-language magazine, as a story in its complete novel section, followed by Mere Humdum Mere Dost.
+In 2010, both stories was compiled in a book of the same name of a former story (English: My life partner, My friend) by Ilm-o-Irfan Publications.

 Plot summary

-Faarah is a young doctor who is currently doing her house job.
-Her mother Ruhina left to Karachi after their dispute over the property, which Ruhina is demanding from her Father in law in respect to the divorce of Farah and Wali.
-Where Farah is reluctant on taking property.
+Farah is a young doctor doing her house job.
+Her mother Ruhina has left for Karachi after their dispute over the property, which Ruhina is demanding from her father-in-law in respect to the divorce of Farah and Wali, whereas Farah is reluctant on taking property.
 For fifteen days, she spare herself from the outer world, when one day Wali calls her and tell her that he is agree to give her divorce including whatever else she wants and they decided to meet.
 Farah then meets Wali, who propose a contract and ask if She is agree to live in Peshawar with Agha Jan for three months, he will give her divorce including the property she is demanding and whatever else she wants.
 Despite being alarmed she reluctantly agrees and signed a contract, without telling anyone she and Wali left for Peshawar, where ailing Agha Jaan became energetic after seeing her.

 Not able to understand, she concludes that Wali brought her here because of the declining health of her Grandfather.
 However, she decided to fulfill the contract, but gradually she went through many truths, about their lives and families.
 After meeting with Agha Jan, Farah went to rest in her Fathers room, where she remembers all the past events that occurs.